Episcopal Diocese of Lexington: List of parishes and locations

 In addition to these parishes and missions, there are other ministries of the Dioceses that have attached chapels.
 The college ministry at the University of Kentucky is located at St. Augustine's Chapel in Lexington.
 St. Agnes' House in Lexington was "a nonprofit, ecumenical mission providing economical lodging for patients and their caregivers who have traveled to Lexington, Kentucky seeking treatment for serious illnesses at area hospitals and other medical care facilities."
-St. Agnes' House closed in 2017.
+St. Agnes' House closed in late 2017.

 The Diocese of Lexington also has a co-cathedral located at the diocesan camp and conference center, The Cathedral Domain, in Lee County.
 It is called the Cathedral of St. George the Martyr.

-The diocese also supports a literacy ministry called Reading Camp.
-Reading Camp is a Free week-long camp for kids going into third, fourth or fifth grade who could use extra help with reading.
-Reading Camp builds both reading skills and self-confidence!
+The diocese previously supported a literacy ministry called Reading Camp.
+Reading Camp was a free, week-long camp for kids going into third, fourth or fifth grade who could use help getting their reading to, or near to, grade-level.
+Reading Camp built both reading skills and self-confidence through a summer camp atmosphere.
+Individual Reading Camps still exist throughout the diocese and abroad.